Alnwick conveyancing FAQs

 Disbursements are the third-party costs paid out on your behalf, such as Stamp Duty and indemnity policies.
 Legal fees are for the solicitor's legal work.

-Our legal fees for buying or selling a house in Alnwick are fixed, so for a standard conveyancing transaction, what we quote is exactly what you pay
+Your legal fees for buying or selling a house in Alnwick are fixed, so for a standard conveyancing transaction, what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your Alnwick sale or purchase

 Our online conveyancing fees calculator gives you a detailed fixed fee quote with a detailed breakdown of all fees, costs and disbursements for your Alnwick sale or purchase.

 Will I need property searches when buying a property in Alnwick?

 Property searches are detailed questions submitted to a number of authorities by Alnwick conveyancing solicitors to identify issues affecting the home you want to buy.
 Mortgage lenders also usually require conveyancing searches to be purchased.

 I am buying a leasehold property in Alnwick - what do I need to know?

 Purchasing a leasehold house or flat is significantly more complex than buying a freehold property.
 The many potential complications awaiting an uninformed purchaser can include legally technical issues like costly and undisclosed major works and onerous covenants.

 A specialist leasehold solicitor will look into all potential issues with the lease and report back to you.